Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Capsule](../../img/Capsule.png)

 The capsule in the example starts at the point `( 2, 1 )`, ends at the point `( 9, 4 )` and has a radius of `0.5`.
-5 scalars are enough to describe a capsule in 2D.
+5 scalars are enough to describe a capsule in a 2D.

 ### Sphere

-Mathematical model of the hypersphere.
+The mathematical model of the hypersphere.

-In 2D it's a circle, in 3D it's a normal sphere, in 4D it's a glom.
-It is described by center and radius.
+In a 2D it's a circle, in 3D it's a normal sphere, in 4D it's a glom.
+It is described by the center and radius.
 An instance of the model is stored in any vector form.

 ```js
 var sphere = [ 2, 1, 3 ];